Slaughterhouse-Five Literature and Writing Quotes

 "I think the climax of the book will be the execution of poor old Edgar Derby," I said.
 "The irony is so great.
 A whole city gets burned down, and thousands and thousands of people are killed.
 And then this one American foot soldier is arrested in the ruins for taking a teapot.
 And he's given a regular trial, and then he's shot by a firing squad."
 (1.3.19)

-The narrator talks about Edgar Derby's real-life execution as though it were a moment of dramatic irony, as though the real war was also the product of an author with a dark sense of humor.
+The narrator talks about Edgar Derby's real-life execution as though it were a moment of dramatic irony, as though the real war were also the product of an author with a dark sense of humor.